emmyq10/alx-system_engineering-devops/0x01-shell_permissions/README.md

 (10)Write a script that sets the mode of the file hello to this (11)script that sets the mode of the file hello the same as olleh’s mode (12)Create a script that adds execute permission to all subdirectories of the current directory for the owner the group owner and all other users
+(14)Write a script that changes the group owner to school for the file hello The file hello will be in the working directory